 Part A is Short answer questions.
-In this Part, nine questions will be given and the candidates has to answer any six questions.
-Each question carries 4marks carrying a total of 24 marks.
+In this Part nine questions will be given and the candidates have to answer any six questions.
+Each question carries 4 marks carrying a total of 24 marks.

 Part B consists of four essay questions.
 The Candidate has to answer two questions.
-Each question is 18 marks carrying a total of 36 marks.
+Each question is 18 marks.

 Part C consists of four questions of hypothetical cases.
 The candidate has to answer two questions.
 The answer shall cover recitation of facts, framing of issues, reasoned decisions and citation of authority.
-Each question carries 10marks carrying a total of 20 marks.
+Each question carries 10marks.